SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 >**Info:** If you select a group, the data of direct child devices will be included.
 However the export will not contain the data of devices in subgroups (indirect children).

 The **Time range** filter can filter data for a specific time range.
 Select a time range from the dropdown field.
-This may be one of "Last year", "Last month", "Last week" or select "Custom" and enter a custom from/to range in the additional fields.
+This may be one of "Last year", "Last month", "Last week", or you may select "Custom" and enter a custom from/to range in the additional fields.

 Select the **Object to export** and **Time range** checkboxes to enable the respective filters.